Date: March, 2018 | Category: Proofreading | Author: Marvin Magasura

 2018 packaging designs will focus on building three key elements of WOW into your packaging design.
 It is the three elements of SURPRISE!; PERSONALISE and SHAREABILITY that will define engaging packaging design in 2018 and beyond.

 The First WOW, “SURPRISE & Delight!”

-Wow, means telling your target consumer exactly what they want to hear.
+WOW means telling your target consumer exactly what they want to hear.
 It means your message can be portrayed in an array of creative ways, using photos or drawings, with typography or color, and engage either rationally or emotionally.
-The various ways of creating a distinction on shelf follow design trends which vary from year to year.
+The various ways of creating a distinction on shelves follow design trends that vary from year to year.

 Creating SURPRISE & Delight with Shelf Disruption